AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

   </tr>
   <tr>
    <td>Report Type</td>
-   <td>Bizible Attribution Touchpoints with Opportunities (CRM)<br>
+   <td>Buyer Attribution Touchpoints with Opportunities (CRM)<br>
-   Metric: Opportunities (Bizible Discover)</td>
+   Metric: Opportunities (Marketo Measure Discover)</td>
   </tr>
   <tr>
    <td>Filters</td>
    <td>
    <li>Marketing Channel = Paid Search</li>
    <li>Opportunity Stage&#42; <i>(optional depending on which specific Opportunities you may want to limit to the report.
-This example is based on Pipeline Revenue which is defined in Bizible by ‘Open’ Opportunities representing potential revenue/open pipeline)</i></li>
+This example is based on Pipeline Revenue which is defined in Marketo Measure by ‘Open’ Opportunities representing potential revenue/open pipeline)</i></li>
    <li>Opportunity Type (it's common to filter in on certain Opportunities i.e. ‘New Business’ as opposed to <i>all</i> Opportunities)</li><br>
-   &#42;A Segment filter for ‘Opportunity Type’ should be leveraged in Bizible Discover</td>
+   &#42;A Segment filter for ‘Opportunity Type’ should be leveraged in Marketo Measure Discover</td>
   </tr>
   <tr>
    <td>Date Field / Date Type</td>